Warrantless Cell Phone Search

 Once a person is arrested, the police are allowed to search you for weapons or contraband without a warrant.
 In more recent times, there has been a question of whether the police may search a cell-phone without a warrant, where it is found during the search for weapons.

 In Riley v.
 California, the police searched the defendant’s cell-phone without a warrant after he was lawfully arrested.
 The defendant had been pulled over for expired tags, and during the stop, the police found weapons in the car.
-The defendant was arrested, and the police searched defendant’s smart-phone, which linked him to a shooting.
+The defendant was arrested, and the police searched the defendant’s smart-phone, which linked him to shooting.
 The evidence found in the phone led to an attempted murder conviction.

 The United States Supreme Court will decide whether a warrant was required in order to search the cell-phone.
 If a warrant was required, then the search violated the defendant’s Fourth Amendment rights.
-If no warrant was required, then police may soon be able to search your cell-phone should you find yourself arrested.
+If no warrant was required, then the police may soon be able to search your cell-phone should you find yourself arrested.